karmab/kcli-ztp/docs/index.md

 The following items are needed in order to be able to complete the lab from beginning to end:

 * A powerful enough libvirt hypervisor with ssh access.
-* Valid Pull secret from try.openshift.com
+* a valid Pull secret from try.openshift.com to keep in a file named 'openshift_pull.json'
 * git tool (for cloning the repo only)

 # Preparing the lab